 Flower Island is surrounded by numerous pearl farms and most guests are invited to visit one of them during their stay, which we highly recommend.
 The Philippines specializes in producing golden pearls.
 It’s a very complex process, taking over 2-3 years to produce the “perfect” shaped and golden-colored pearl.

-A visit here is unforgettable and we highly recommend it as one of the best places to visit in the Philippines this 2017.
+A visit here is unforgettable and we highly recommend it as one of the best tourist spots in the Philippines to visit.

 Know more about Flower Island Resort from Stefan and Sebastien.

 Think island paradise in the Philippines, a resort on it’s own private island with soft white sand, crystal clear water and amazing snorkeling and diving straight off the beach, and it needn’t cost a fortune.
 Modessa Island, located off the eastern coast of Palawan near Roxas, is an affordable option, with its rustic beach bungalows and all-inclusive meal package.
 On land there’s not far to venture, with the island taking about 20 minutes to circle, if you can be tempted away from lying on a beach lounger or hammock.
 But head out into the surrounding waters and you’re sure to spot countless colorful fish, schools of barracuda, stingrays and even reef sharks.